cwitkowitz/lhvqt/README.md

  - Variational dropout for 1D convolutional layer (variational.py)

 The repository was created for my Master's Thesis, [End-to-End Music Transcription Using Fine-Tuned Variable-Q Filterbanks](https://scholarworks.rit.edu/theses/10143/).
-It has since been updated with various improvements, and to support my new work, [Stub](Stub).
+It has since been updated with various improvements, and to support my new work, [Learning Sparse Analytic Filters for Piano Transcription](https://arxiv.org/abs/2108.10382).

 # Installation
 ##### Standard (PyPI)